1933-06 The Polar Treasure

 “I can assure you, though, that it does not involve breaking the law in any way.”

 For several decades now, heroes have been depicted as dark characters with deep secrets and flaws.
 Those type stories are more about the authors than the characters.
-I don’t read those kinds of stories.
+I do not read those kinds of stories.

 Jules Verne’s character Captain Nemo conquers the South Pole in his vessel the Nautilus.
 Doc and his crew prevail over the northern ice in “The Polar Treasure.”
 Whereas the Nautilus has a near disaster after being trapped in an icy sepulcher, Doc’s vessel, the Helldiver, carries a quantity of liquid chemicals that will melt the ice should their ship become similarly trapped.